 - 4 large eggs

 - 2 teaspoons baking soda

 - 1 ½ teaspoons salt

 - 1 teaspoon ground nutmeg

-In a large bowl combine flour, baking soda, salt, cinnamon, and nutmeg.
+- In a separate mixing bowl, whisk flour, baking soda, salt, cinnamon, and nutmeg.
 Alternately add flour mixture and water to sugar mixture, beating on low speed after each addition just until combined.
-Beat in pumpkin.
-Spoon batter into prepared pans.
+Add pumpkin and mix.
+Pour batter evenly into prepared pans.

-Bake for 55 to 65 minutes or until a wooden toothpick inserted near centers comes out clean.
-(If only baking one loaf, this time reduces significantly so it is important to keep an eye on it.)
-Cool in pans on wire racks for 10 minutes.
-Remove from pans.
-Cool completely on wire racks.
-Wrap and store overnight before slicing.
+- Bake on center rack for 55 to 65 minutes or until a toothpick inserted near center comes out clean.
+Cool in pans for 10 minutes, then remove from pans and transfer to cooling rack.
+Cool completely on wire racks before slicing.

 - Store at room temperature, tightly wrapped in plastic wrap or foil.